Mujhse Shaadi Karogi: Production

 Known primarily for mass-market comedies, David Dhawan wanted to make Mujhse Shaadi Karogi a romantic comedy.
 Asked about re-inventing himself with the film, he replied: "I have changed with the times.
 One has to [change].
 My trademark style remains unchanged in its basics.
 Why should I change when my style has kept me going for so many years?
 I will never change that."
 Dhawan wanted the make the film different from his earlier releases in look and feel.
 Anees Bazmee, who collaborated on several films with the director, returned to write its screenplay.
+Bazmee had adapted the story and screenplay from the 2001 Tamil film Kabadi Kabadi.

 Khan, Kumar and Chopra (left to right) played the lead roles.

 In a Times of India interview, Priyanka Chopra said that she had signed for Dhawan's comedy film co-starring Salman Khan and Akshay Kumar; it was the second collaboration between Kumar and Chopra, after the successful romantic musical Andaaz (2003).
 Chopra said that her decision was based on "the hilarious script" and Sajid Nadiadwala's reputation as a producer.
 She described Rani, an aspiring fashion designer, as "very innocent and gullible" and a "girl next door": "Rani gets stuck between two boys.
 She likes both of them and she doesn't know what to do."
 In an interview with Rediff.com, Kumar described his character as someone who creates many problems in Sameer's life and compared their dynamics to Tom and Jerry: "I harass him all the time."

 Principal photography began in September 2003 on a set in Film City, Mumbai.
 Art director Sharmishta Roy created a detailed set of Goa; according to Hindustan Times, "The set had become the talk of the industry for its fine detailing."
 Roy built another large set in Mauritius, where the outdoor scenes, the songs and several other scenes were filmed on a month-long schedule beginning on 9 January 2004.
 Three hundred people made up the unit for the Mauritius schedule.

 An action scene was filmed with a motion-control camera, a first in Indian cinema.
 Although the producers wanted to keep the film's climax (featuring several cricketers from the Indian team and filmed at a Bangalore stadium in June 2004) a secret, it was revealed in the media.
 Filming wrapped in July 2004.